Workers’ Compensation in New Hampshire

 Your workers' comp premium is calculated based on a few factors, including:

-How can business owners save money on workers' compensation?
+How can New Hampshire business owners save money on workers' compensation?

 To save money on workers' comp insurance, it's important to make sure you classify your employees correctly.
 Employees with desk jobs or other jobs with a low risk of injury cost less to insure.
 This also helps you avoid misclassification fines.